peterhinch/micropython-async/v3/docs/TUTORIAL.md

 might be used.
 Explicit polling is discussed further [below](./TUTORIAL.md#62-polling-hardware-with-a-task).

-Implicit polling consists of designing the driver to behave like a stream I/O device such as a socket or UART, using `stream I/O`.
-This polls devices using Python's `select.poll` system: because the polling is done in C it is faster and more efficient than explicit polling.
+Implicit polling is more efficient and may gain further from planned improvements to I/O scheduling.
+Aside from the use of `ThreadSafeFlag` it is possible to write code which uses the same technique.
+This is by designing the driver to behave like a stream I/O device such as a socket or UART, using `stream I/O`.
+This polls devices using Python's `select.poll` system: because polling is done in C it is faster and more efficient than explicit polling.
 The use of `stream I/O` is discussed [here](./TUTORIAL.md#63-using-the-stream-mechanism).

 Owing to its efficiency implicit polling most benefits fast I/O device drivers: streaming drivers can be written for many devices not normally considered as streaming devices [section 6.4](./TUTORIAL.md#64-writing-streaming-device-drivers).

+There are hazards involved with approaches to interfacing ISR's which appear to avoid polling.
+It is invalid to issue `create_task` or to trigger an `Event` in an ISR as these can cause a race condition in the scheduler.

 ###### [Contents](./TUTORIAL.md#contents)